Grant Marsh: Early years

-Upper Missouri and Yellowstone years
+On the Upper Missouri and Yellowstone

-After the gold discoveries in western Montana in 1862, steamboats began to carry passengers and freight to the "upper Missouri" River terminus at Fort Benton, Montana.
+Gold was first discovered in western Montana in 1862, and immediately there was a great demand for steamboat transport to carry passengers and freight to the "Upper Missouri" River terminus at Fort Benton, Montana.
 The trip from St. Louis to Fort Benton took 60 days or longer.
-Freight and passenger rates were high, and steamboat traffic was very lucrative—a single successful trip could pay the entire cost of a shallow draft stern wheeler riverboat.
+Freight and passenger rates were high, and steamboat traffic was very lucrative—a single successful trip could pay the entire cost of a shallow-draft stern wheeler riverboat.

-There were rapids located in the last 300 river miles which traversed the remote "Missouri breaks" area.
+There were rapids located in the last 300 river miles that traversed the remote "Missouri breaks" area.
 Steamboats would leave St. Louis early in the spring and try to get above the rapids on the spring rise in mid to late June.
-They would then try to get back downstream over the rapids before failing water levels made them more dangerous.
-A boat that stayed too late risked the rapids in low water, and also becoming ice bound.
+They would then try to get back downstream over the rapids before falling water levels made them more dangerous.
+A boat that stayed too late risked the rapids in low water, and also becoming icebound as winter set in.

-Marsh was a major figure in upper Missouri River steamboat navigation from the days of the early Montana gold discoveries in 1862 until 1888.
+Marsh was a major figure in upper Missouri River steamboat navigation from the earliest days of the Montana gold rush in 1862 until 1888.
 He was so confident in his piloting skills that he would operate on the upper Missouri late in the season, running the rapids in low water.
-In 1866 he became Captain of the Louella at the age of 34.
+In 1866 he became captain of the Louella at the age of 34.
 He brought the Louella to Fort Benton, but then stayed until September, embarking with a load of miners who were catching the last boat of the summer and who had $1,250,000 in gold, the most valuable shipment ever carried on the Missouri.

-In 1868, Marsh took the Nile up river during the fall and wintered the boat and successfully returned downriver in the spring, undamaged.
-In late 1869 he took the North Alabama upstream loaded with vegetables, despite the risk of being ice bound, going all the way to the mouth of the Yellowstone River to deliver the fresh provisions to Fort Buford.
+In 1868, Marsh took the Nile upriver during the fall, wintered the boat there, and successfully returned downriver in the spring, undamaged.
+In late 1869 he took the North Alabama upstream loaded with vegetables, despite the risk of being icebound, going all the way to the mouth of the Yellowstone River to deliver the fresh provisions to Fort Buford.